EveSeward/Assignment-3/README.md

 moran.plot(French_noNA$PercFrench, French.lw, zero.policy=TRUE, spChk=NULL, labels=NULL, xlab="Respondants with knowledge of French (%)",
            ylab="Spatially Lagged knowledge of French (%)", quiet=NULL)
 ```
 In these plots, the points with diamonds are considered statistically significant, and the regression line shows the overall trend.
-For both plots we can see that the trend shows
+For both plots we can see that the trend shows strong positive spatial autocorrelation, which tells us that there exists spatial clustering of these census variables in Kewlowna, B.C.

 ## Summary

-This tutorial provides a basic introduction to spatial autocorrelation in R. However, although the results of the Global and Local Moran's I tests provide valuable insights into the spatial distributions of our variables of interest, there are still oppportunites to refine our results.
-One key observation is that census tracts increase in size from the centre of the region, which should be considered in our weighting scheme.
-For example, switching from a binary contiguity scheme to "B" to a more complex scheme such as IDW could reduce the influence of distant neighbours on smaller, high population density census tracts.
-Additionaly, the Local Moran's I Z-score map shows significant clustering in these smaller tracts, suggesting a need to facotr in population density in future analyses.
-Conducting, a Global and Local Moran's I tests for population density could help to furthur refine our results.
-In short, suggested improvements include, experimenting with alternative weighting schemes and scaling the results to a mesure of population density.
+This tutorial provides a basic introduction to spatial autocorrelation in R and provides us with the tools to assess spatial correlation and significance.
+Although the results of the Global and Local Moran's I tests provide valuable insights into the spatial distributions of our variables of interest, there are still oppportunites to refine our results.
+One key observation is that census tracts increase in size from the centre of the region, which could intorduce boundary effects (Griffith, D.A & Amrhein, C.G).
+Boundary effects come into play when census tracts have fewer neighbouring data points, as is the case in our study area.
+This can distort our analysis by underepresenting these areas in our results and skewing significance.
+To address this, we could switch from a binary contiguity weighting scheme "B" to an inverse distance weighting (IDW) scheme to account for census tracts with fewer observations.
+Additionaly, considering population density when preforming Global and Local Moran's I tests could provide furthur insights into the observed spatial patterns of the variables assessed in this analysis, and in effect refine our results.
+In short, suggested improvements include, experimenting with alternative weighting schemes to account for boundary edge effects and scaling the results to a mesure of population density.

 ## References

+Bivand, R. (2020) spdep: spatial dependence: weighting schemes, statistics. https://CRAN.R-project.org/
+package=spdep, R package version 1.1-5

+Griffith, D.A. and Amrhein, C.G.
+(1983), An Evaluation of Correction Techniques for Boundary Effects in Spatial Statistical Analysis: Traditional Methods.
+Geographical Analysis, 15, 352-360. https://doi.org/10.1111/j.1538-4632.1983.tb00794.x

 Miller, H. J. (2004).
 Tobler’s First Law and Spatial Analysis.
 Annals of the Association of American Geographers, 94(2), 284–289. http://www.jstor.org/stable/3693985

 https://canadacommons-ca.ezproxy.library.uvic.ca/artifacts/1207656/statistical-portrait-of-the-french-speaking-immigrant-population-outside-quebec-1991-2011/1760761/view/?page=5

-Bivand, R. (2020) spdep: spatial dependence: weighting schemes, statistics. https://CRAN.R-project.org/
-package=spdep, R package version 1.1-5

 https://pro.arcgis.com/en/pro-app/latest/tool-reference/spatial-statistics/h-how-spatial-autocorrelation-moran-s-i-spatial-st.htm